 - Counsel for the claimant, the Chicoasén consortium, in an arbitration derived from a construction agreement for a hydroelectric plant that was executed by a consortium of three Mexican and one Costa Rican construction companies together with Mexico’s Federal Electricity Commission (CFE).

 Earning plaudits for his ’extensive knowledge of the subject matter’, partner Rafael Llano is a well-known figure in international arbitration circles and known for his extensive ICC and ICSID expertise -particularly in relation to Peru and Paraguay.
-He heads the 11-strong practice at White & Case S.C.'s Mexico office, where recent highlights have seen the team acting as counsel to Telefónica in a $450m case against the Republic of Colombia.
-The local practice group also has particular strength in finance-related arbitration, handled by Enrique Espejel, and in the energy sector, with Francisco De Rosenzweig and Jorge Kim; but also works seamlessly with the firm's stellar global practice, particularly with regional practice-head Jonathan Hamilton.
+He heads the 11-strong practice at White & Case S.C.‘s Mexico office, where recent highlights have seen the team acting as counsel to Telefónica in a $450m case against the Republic of Colombia.
+The local practice group also has particular strength in finance-related arbitration, handled by Enrique Espejel, and in the energy sector, with Francisco De Rosenzweig and Jorge Kim; but also works seamlessly with the firm’s stellar global practice, particularly with regional practice-head Jonathan Hamilton.
 Currently on secondment at the Mexico City office, international associate Mariele Coulet Díaz is a name to note; since publication, Ms Coulet Díaz has been promoted to counsel, effective as of November 2021.

 ‘The team that supported us had extensive experience.
 Rafael Llano demonstrated extensive knowledge of the subject matter’